How to Calculate the Future Value of an Investment

 How do you know if an investment is worthwhile?
 How can you be sure your investment decisions will amount to the ROI you need to retire?
 These are important questions every investor needs to ask themselves.
 And, in doing so, they need the means to find the answer.
 That means understanding how to calculate the future value of an investment.

 Future value is one of the simplest, most basic calculations in the world of finance.
 Everyone from big businesses to retail investors benefits from understanding future value.
-Having the wherewithal to calculate it will answer pertinent investing questions—and provide guidance on how to act.
+Having the resources to calculate it will answer important investing questions—and provide guidance on how to act.

 Here’s everything you need to know about future value—including how to calculate it and the variables that affect it.